-- 1. Select the task(s) you want to unlink. - To select non-adjacent tasks, hold down "COMMAND" # key, and then click the tasks you want to unlink. - To select adjacent tasks, hold down "SHIFT" Δ key, and then click the first and last tasks you want to unlink. - 2.
-Click on the "Unlink" mini toolbar icon or use the "-" button from the "Entry-Info-Inspector" Info-Inspector" Info-Insp
+1. Select the task(s) you want to unlink.

+- To select non-adjacent tasks, hold down "COMMAND" # key, and then click the tasks you want to unlink.

-Task constraints
+Task constraints for automatically scheduled tasks

 Constraints impose restrictions on the way iTaskX calculates the start and finish dates of tasks.
 By default, iTaskX applies flexible constraints, such as "As Soon As Possible", to tasks.
 For optimal scheduling flexibility, it's recommended that you allow iTaskX to use flexible constraints to calculate the start and finish dates for tasks based on the durations and task dependencies you enter.
 Only if you have unavoidable constraints, such as an event date that cannot be moved, should you consider setting a constraint for a task manually.